-- A. Effective the first full pay period on or after January 1, 2016 or upon Assembly approval of this Agreement whichever occurs later, the hourly wage rates shall reflect an increase of one and one-half percent (1.5%) as specified in Article 11.3.1. - B. Effective the first full pay period on or after January 1, 2017, the hourly wage rates shall reflect an increase of one and one-half percent (1.5%) as specified in Article 11.3.2. - C. Effective the first full pay period on or after January 1, 2018, the hourly wage rates shall reflect an increase of one and one-half percent (1.5%) as specified in Article 11.3.3.
+- A. Effective the first full pay period on or after January 1, 2019 or the first full pay period following Assembly approval of this Agreement whichever occurs later, the hourly wage rates shall reflect an increase of one and two tenths percent (1.2%) as specified in Article 11.3.1. - B. Effective July 1, 2019 all active Regular and Seasonal employees on this date will receive four (4) hours of cashable leave. - C. Effective the first full pay period on or after January 1, 2020, the hourly wage rates shall reflect an increase of one percent (1.0%) as specified in Article 11.3.2. - D. Effective the first full pay period on or after January 1, 2021, the hourly wage rates shall reflect an increase of one percent (1.0%) as specified in Article 11.3.3.